 Parkes celebrates that which makes his material of choice so powerful, its richness of grain and markings that would not exist without its own complex organic life cycle.

 We are also invited to experience the thinking behind, and evolution of, a work of art.
 The three core sculptures are snapshots of the same vessel in three stages of the developing concept; representing the birth of an idea and its gestation, the process of reaching maturity and the power of inner metamorphosis to create the seed of new life.

 The forms of vessel and seed then serve to prompt you to consider where you are in cycle of your life, how connected are you to those at other stage, are you a spiritual vessel or pure organic matters, have events in your life enabled you to evolve into a more beautiful and spiritual being?

-Each group is listed here individually, with the entire installation available to purchase whole for a limited time.
+Each group is listed individually, with the entire installation offered for sale whole or in separate parts.